On Reinforcement Learning and Distribution Matching for Fine-Tuning Language Models with no Catastrophic Forgetting: A Case Study on Variance Reduction

 \subsection{The effect of baseline across batch sizes}

-We expect that reducing variance in the gradient estimates can allow to train the models with lower batch sizes, performing gradient updates on estimates based on smaller batch sizes can increase the sample efficiency.
-To test this hypothesis, we rerun tasks 1 (a pointwise constraint on the word ``amazing") and 8 (a set of distributional constraints on topics) with four batch sizes (256, 512, 1024, 2048).
-We present the results on Figures \ref{fig:gdc_batch_size_point} and \ref{fig:batch_size_dist}.
-The benefits of adding a baseline --- higher constraint satisfaction, lower divergence from $p$, more stable training --- are especially evident with lower batch sizes.
+We expect that reducing gradient estimates variance can allow to train with lower batch sizes, performing gradient updates on estimates based on smaller batch sizes can increase the sample efficiency.
+To test this, we rerun tasks 1 (a pointwise constraint on the word ``amazing") and 8 ( distributional constraints on topics) with four batch sizes (256, 512, 1024, 2048).
+Figures \ref{fig:gdc_batch_size_point} and \ref{fig:batch_size_dist} show the benefits of adding a baseline --- higher constraint satisfaction, lower divergence from $p$, more stable training --- and is especially evident with lower batch sizes.
 For instance, with batch size 256, \GDCplus obtains a significantly higher constraint satisfaction rate and lower divergence from $p$.

 Furthermore, stable training with smaller batch sizes translates into better sample efficiency.
 For instance, in task 1 (Figure \ref{fig:gdc_batch_size_point}), \GDCplus with batch size 256 needs 1M samples to achieve $\E_{x \sim \pit} \phi(x) = 0.5$ while \GDCplus with batch size 2048 needs 4M.
 In contrast, \GDC with batch size 256 does not achieve $\E_{x \sim \pit} \phi(x) = 0.5$ at all, confirming the importance of adding the baseline.